The CRISPR Baby Scandal Gets Worse by the Day

 13. Scientific academies have prevaricated.

 In the wake of He’s bombshell, several scientists, including the CRISPR pioneer Feng Zhang and the stem-cell biologist Paul Knoepfler, have called for a temporary moratorium on similar experiments.
-The organizers of the recent Hong Kong summit have not.
-After the news first broke, the organizing committee of the Hong Kong summit, which includes representatives from scientific academies in Hong Kong, the United Kingdom, and the United States, released a bland statement in which they simply restated the conclusions from their earlier report.
+By contrast, after the news first broke, the organizing committee of the Hong Kong summit, which includes representatives from scientific academies in Hong Kong, the United Kingdom, and the United States, released a bland statement in which it simply restated the conclusions from its earlier report.
 A second statement, released after the summit, was stronger, calling He’s claims “deeply disturbing” and his work “irresponsible.”

 Read: A reckless and needless use of gene editing on human embryos

 But the second statement still discusses the creation of more gene-edited babies as a goal that should be worked toward.
 The risks are “too great to permit clinical trials of germ-line editing at this time,” it says, but “it is time to define a rigorous, responsible translational pathway toward such trials.”
-George Daley from Harvard Medical School, one of the meeting’s co-organizers, made similar points during the event itself.
+George Daley from Harvard Medical School, who was one of the meeting’s co-organizers, made similar points during the event itself.
 Given that the world is still grappling with the implications of what has happened, “no, it’s not time yet and it’s tone-deaf to say so,” says Hank Greely.

 “Although the chair opened the summit by invoking Huxley’s Brave New World, few of the discussions at the meeting, and nothing in the concluding statement, suggest a meaningful engagement with social consequences,” says the Center for Genetics in Society, a watchdog group.